Graylog2/documentation/pages/integrations/output_framework.rst

 successfully send the data to the external receiver.

-Once the messages have been written to the journal, they are optionally run through a processing pipeline so unwanted messages can be filtered out and the remaining messages can be modified or enriched with additional data.
+Once the messages have been written to the journal, they are optionally run through a processing pipeline to modify or enrich logs with additional data, transform the message contents, or filter out any some logs before sending.

 Following the processing pipeline, the output payload is converted to the desired format and then sent using the selected transport method.